 Welcome to the third annual 12 Days of Christmas Blog Hop!

 Welcome back to day 12 of the 12 Days of Christmas Blog Hop!
-It’s the last day of the 12 Days of Christmas Blog Hop and I want to thank Shirley from Intelligent Domestications for putting this blog hop together.
+It’s the last day of the 12 Days of Christmas Blog Hop!
 Today, is all about Christmas tree and I’m sharing my gold entry Christmas tree + trees of the past.

 Stop by every day from December first through the twelfth for new ideas you can use to make your season brighter!
-Here’s this year’s 12 Days of Christmas Schedule so you can stop by each day to see what’s new:
+Make sure to check out the host Christmas trees and the 12 Days of Christmas Blog Hop at the end of the post.

 Gold Entry Christmas Tree + Trees of the Past

 If you had a chance to see my 2015 Christmas tree, you’ll notice that it’s red and gold.
 This year, I stuck to only red and white and I stole my daughter’s room tree to create an all gold entry Christmas tree.

 This 4.5 ft. tree is the first thing you see when you enter the front door and is full of ornaments that I’ve collected for over 20 years.
 Ornaments bought at Kaneohe Marine Corp.
 Base, Honolulu Chocolate Company (they have an awesome Christmas selection), Neiman Marcus, craft fairs, and specialty Christmas stores.